 The Core Clerkship in Surgery covers a wide range of basic science and clinical practice under the supervision of a faculty member.
 It is a total immersive experience that incorporates the student in an array of clinical scenarios and learning opportunities designed to enhance their skills and knowledge.
-Students interact with patients and families in all aspects of surgical care including hospital wards, operating rooms, outpatient clinics, and intensive care units, etc. Goals and objectives are very similar in most surgical clerkships.
-Some of these goals and objectives are: To help the student understand when surgery is the most effective and efficient mode of therapy, to recognize when patients need referral to a surgeon, to understand and develop skills in managing and recognizing surgical problems, to understand the nature of surgical diseases and surgical intervention as a curative and/or palliative agent in patient treatment, and to develop independent learning skills.
+Students interact with patients and families in all aspects of surgical care including, but not limited to, hospital wards, operating rooms, outpatient clinics, and intensive care units.
+The common goals and objectives of most surgical clerkships are: a) to help the student understand when surgery is the most effective and efficient mode of therapy, b) to recognize when patients need referral to a surgeon, c) to understand and develop skills in managing and recognizing surgical problems, d) to understand the nature of surgical diseases and surgical intervention as a curative and/or palliative agent in patient treatment, and e) to develop independent learning skills.

-The length of a surgery clerkship varies at different institutions and can be anywhere from 5 to 12 weeks in length.
+The length of a surgery clerkship varies at different institutions and can be anywhere from 5 to 12 weeks.
 Students are assigned to various surgical services and will interact very closely with surgical residents and faculty in all activities on that particular service.
 General surgery is the main component that is included on all surgery clerkships.
-The general surgery teams are typically identified by specific names exclusive to that institution or by specialty.
+The general surgery teams are typically identified by specific names exclusive to that institution or specialty.
 Depending on the length of the clerkship, some institutions may offer subspecialty rotations.
 This exposes the students to a variety of clinical situations and provides them with an opportunity to evaluate general surgery and other surgical subspecialties as potential future career choices.